 Focus on effort, not outcome.
-If you focus on outcome then you’ll expect too much and as we know, too much expecting often leads to hurt feelings.
+If you focus on the outcome, you’ll expect too much and as we know, too much expecting often leads to hurt feelings.

 13) Connect With Yourself

-A lot of people lose connection with their own selves especially in case of marital relations.
+A lot of people lose connection with their own selves, especially in the case of marital relations.
 We become so focused on our spouse and children that our entire identity begins to revolve around them.

-This is also one of the major reason for toxicity and emotional dependence.
+This is also one of the major reasons for toxicity and emotional dependence.
 There must always be boundaries and a healthy balance.

 Remember, your connection with your own self will determine how well you connect with other people in your life.